Passing The ASVAB

 Understand what the ASVAB test is and know what to expect.

 The ASVAB consists of eight individual tests:

-2. Paragraph Comprehension – A 15-item test measuring ability to obtain information from written material.
+2. Paragraph Comprehension – A 15-item test measuring the ability to obtain information from written material.

 3. Mathematics Knowledge – A 25-item test measuring knowledge of mathematical concepts and applications.

-4. Arithmetic Reasoning – A 30-item test measuring ability to solve basic arithmetic word problems.
+4. Arithmetic Reasoning – A 30-item test measuring the ability to solve basic arithmetic word problems.

 5. General Science – A 25-item test measuring knowledge of life science, earth and space science, and physical science.

 6. Mechanical Comprehension – A 25-item test measuring knowledge of the principles of mechanical devices, structural support, and properties of materials.